 “The ultra-narrow field of view allows them to reach out and see at very long ranges – twice as far as current 2nd Gen systems,” Towery said.

 More choices mean soldiers can optimize the field of view for the conditions they face.
 And the picture will be very clear.
 Resolution is sharper and more detailed with this latest variant.

 “You're getting HD resolution, compared to VGA resolution from 2nd Gen," Towery said.

-The 3rd GEN FLIR system will enable users to see across long- and mid-wave bands simultaneously, which means they see better and further in multiple conditions.
+The 3rd GEN FLIR system will enable users to see across long- and mid-wave bands simultaneously.
 That means "the ability to see first and shoot first," according to Towery.